jon-tschida/react-weather-app/README.md

-# Weather app with React
+# Weather app built with React